itential/itential.deployer/docs/iap_guide.md

 The `platform` role performs a base install of IAP including any OS packages required.
 It includes the appropriate version of Python, Pip, Jinja, and TextFSM.
 It handles a few security vulnerabilities.
 It creates the appropriate Linux users, directories, log files, and systemd services.
 It will start the automation-platform service when complete.

-When there is a device configured in the `gateway` group this role will also install and configure an IAG adapter that points to the gateway server named in the `gateway` group.
+When there is a device configured in the `gateway` group this role will also install and configure an IAG adapter that points to the gateway server(s) named in the `gateway` group.

 ## Platform Adapters Role